SuperShadowPlay/StatusBot/README.md

 I have not made this bot fully configurable as I would like, and plan on doing this someday, but for now it will stay in the half-configurable state it's in.

+## Development Activity

+I have mostly ceased development of this small bot.
+If it is of use to you, please fork it and continue working on it.
+I just want to make it clear I am not going to be updating the bot in the future.

 ## config.py tutorial

 #### TOKEN